 Electromagnetic radiation is EVERYWHERE in our technologically advanced society where smartphones and laptops and tablets are the norm.
 Any of these devices emit electromagnetic radiation when they’re turned on.
 And what about wireless radiation, which is literally everywhere in public and private spaces?

 The World Health Organization recently determined that cell phone radiation is “possibly carcinogenic to humans”.
 So what can we do about it?
+Well, we can start by looking into EMF Protection strategies like always holding our cellphones away from our ears and not keeping them next to our beds when we sleep.

 Smart&Safe was founded by someone who lost a family member to brain cancer.
 He decided to start making products that he felt could make a difference in preventing health problems associated with electromagnetic radiation.
 Here’s what Smart&Safe had to say about their products.